rubrikinc/terraform-provider-polaris/docs/resources/azure_subscription.md

 - `permission_groups` (Set of String) Permission groups to assign to the Cloud Cluster feature.
 Possible values are `CLOUD_CLUSTER_ES`.
 - `permissions` (String) Permissions updated signal.
 When this field changes, the provider will notify RSC that the permissions for the feature has been updated.
 Use this field with the `polaris_azure_permissions` data source.
+- `resource_group_name` (String) Name of the Azure resource group where RSC places all resources created by the feature.
+RSC assumes the resource group already exists.
+Changing this forces the RSC feature to be re-onboarded.
+- `resource_group_region` (String) Region of the Azure resource group.
+Should be specified in the standard Azure style, e.g. `eastus`.
+Changing this forces the RSC feature to be re-onboarded.
+- `resource_group_tags` (Map of String) Tags to add to the Azure resource group.
+Changing this forces the RSC feature to be re-onboarded.

 Read-Only: